liuxjep/iam/index.md

 ### Actions
 {: #iam-roles-actions}

 Actions are mapped to the {{site.data.keyword.Bluemix_notm}} IAM roles so that users perform only specific tasks when they are assigned the different roles.
 Sometimes actions are also referred to as permissions.
-Allowable actions for each role might change based on the service that is being accessed, because each service defines how that role maps to the use of the service.
+Allowable actions for each role might change based on the service that is being accessed because each service defines how that role maps to the use of the service.

 ### Access management system
 {: #access-management-system}